simonambridge/RTFAP2/RollUpReports/README.md

 apt-get install sbt
 ```
 > If you want to play with the sample Scala code interactively, you should install the DSE version of Zeppelin from the inestimable Duy Hai Doan here: https://drive.google.com/open?id=0B6wR2aj4Cb6wcm10ZmJYV1dzUzQ
 Once you have installed Zeppelin, start it with the ```zeppelin-daemon.sh start``` command.
 Then load the notebook entitled "RTFAP2 RUP BY Merchant".
-Setting up Zeppelin isn't a requirement for these excercises though, so you can skip and come back later if you want to try it out.
+Setting up Zeppelin isn't a requirement for these excercises though, so you can skip the Zepellin part now and come back later if you want to try it out.
 <p>
 <p align="center">
   <img src="zeppelin_example.png"/>